AJ-Kilmurray/project-7/README.md

 * Variables
 * Hierarchy
 * SASS --> CSS conversion
-* SCSS vs SASS formatting/syntax
+* SCSS vs SASS formatting/syntax (SCSS appears to seem more fun)

 ### Things to be improved
 This project took slightly longer than the other two previous projects, due to there being more code, as well as learning about SASS.
+However, I'd like to come back to this project in the future and optimise the code, as well as improve the design.